Jim Leslie (businessman)

 Born 27 November 1922 in Melbourne, he grew up in country Victoria, moving back to Melbourne for high school.
-During World War II he served in New Guinea where he was mentioned in despatches and earned a Military Cross.
+During World War II he served in New Guinea where he was mentioned in despatches and earned a Military Cross (MC).
 After the war he joined Mobil Oil Australia where in 1971 he became the first Australian to be appointed as managing director.
 In 1979 he left Mobil and became chairman of Qantas, a position he held for 10 years under both Liberal and Labor governments.
 In 1987, he was appointed chancellor of Deakin University and eventually received an Honorary Doctorate of Laws.

-Leslie was made an Officer of the Order of Australia in 1984 and elevated to Companion in 1993.
+Leslie was made an Officer of the Order of Australia (AO) in 1984 and elevated to a Companion (AC) in 1993.

 He died on 28 May 2012.